-JROCK NEWS was given the unique opportunity to be the very first to meet and speak to The age of civil wars (戦国時代)—a rock band who have only appeared in illustrated form until now since their debut early this year.
+JROCK NEWS was given the unique opportunity to be the very first to meet and speak to “Sengoku jidai -The age of civil wars-” (戦国時代－The age of civil wars－), a rock band that has only appeared in illustrated form until now since their debut early this year.

 Fronted by four illustrated warlords from the Sengoku Jidai period in the fifteenth century, the band is comprised of vocalist Nao-A, guitarist and vocalist Kz, bassist Date and drummer S.N.D, their appearance at HYPER JAPAN is the first time they’ve ever appeared in the flesh anywhere in the world.
 So far, they have released two singles, Kyoka Ranbu and SAKURA.
 Their sounds mix rock melodies with traditional Japanese sounds.
 We had the chance to speak to Kz and Nao-A after their well-received performance, so let’s check out what they’re all about.